webpapaya/fhs-redux-playground/docs/side-effects.md

 /**
  * UserNavigation and UserDetail are synced via the userId prop.
- * If they are rendered right next to each other or the property
+ * It doesn't matter if the components are rendered next to each
+ * other as long as the userId is passed correctly to the containers.
  * userId is coming from somewhere else doesn't matter.
 They're
  * completely independent.
  */